kgpolte/MIDI_Sync/README.md

 A super-simple MIDI clock/run sync utility for Eurorack.

-Designed to be sync Pam's Pro Workout with a DAW.
+Designed to sync Pam's Pro Workout with a DAW.

 Outputs a 24ppqn clock signal and a gate that stays high during playback and recording.